bluccino/old-tutorial/README.md

 ## Lot's of bold statements, but what exactly can I do with Bluccino?

 Bluccino was developed in parallel to the firmware development of our Bluenetics connector.
 This is a Bluetooth mesh application, running on one or two processors.
 When we learnt about Bluetooth mesh we started to study the simplest Zephyr mesh example which is called onoff_app (zephyr/samples/boards/nrf/mesh/onoff-app).
-The README.rst file of this sample mentions the following text
+The README file of this sample mentions the following text

 ```
 This is a simple application demonstrating a Bluetooth mesh multi-element node.